MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/using-a-custom-capability-to-pair-hsa-with-driver.md

 ## Choosing a programming language for the app

-If your app will communicate with a driver, you can use [Windows.Devices.Custom](/uwp/api/windows.devices.custom), which is a WinRT API, and thus available in JavaScript, C#, and C++.
+If your app will communicate with a driver, you can use [Windows.Devices.Custom](https://docs.microsoft.com/uwp/api/windows.devices.custom), which is part of the WinRT API, and therefore available in JavaScript, C#, and C++.

 If your app will communicate with an NT service, then you need to use the RPC APIs.
-Because RPC APIs are Win32 APIs that are not available in WinRT, you need to either use C++, or wrap the RPC calls using .NET interop (pinvoke).
-For more info, see [Calling Native Functions from Managed Code](/dotnet/calling-native-functions-from-managed-code).
+Because RPC APIs are Win32 APIs that are not available in WinRT, you need to either use C++, or wrap the RPC calls using .NET interop (PInvoke).
+For more info, see [Calling Native Functions from Managed Code](https://docs.microsoft.com/cpp/dotnet/calling-native-functions-from-managed-code).

 ## Contact the custom capability owner